dragonheim/chronoclash/docs/lore.md

 Former Seattle Armory (now the base of the Steel Sentinels)
 #### Description:
 A grizzled ex-Marine who survived the Collision by leading a squad through a horde of cybernetic dinosaurs, Captain Vale now commands the Steel Sentinels, a militia dedicated to defending Seattle from rogue Chrono-Walkers and timeline beasts.

+#### Prompt:
+A highly detailed character concept art portrait of Commander Darius Vale, the battle-hardened leader of the Steel Sentinels.
+He is a rugged man in his late 40s with a square jaw, short-cropped hair, and a scar across his brow.
+He wears functional, heavy combat armor of dark grey steel, emblazoned with the Sentinels' shield-and-star insignia.
+The armor is scuffed and worn from battle.
+He stands at attention, his expression one of grim determination.
+The background is a military command center within the Seattle Armory, with holographic maps of the city and tactical displays behind him.
+The lighting is stark and utilitarian.
+The overall mood is one of unwavering strength and vigilance.

 #### Key Dialogue:
 “You want to fight in the Nexus?
 First you prove you can survive me.”